HanKruiger/hankruiger.com/content/about.md

 After working in industry for a year, I was tempted again by academia.
 I spent a good part of a year learning about Semantic Web technology and geographical information systems as a PhD student at Utrecht University.

-In 2020 I found a job at the Netherlands Organisation for Applied Scientific Research (TNO) as a Junior Scientist Innovator.
+In 2020 I found a job at the Netherlands Organisation for Applied Scientific Research (TNO) as a Scientist Innovator.
 I continue to work with (and learn about) Semantic Web technology, in projects with applications in multiple domains.

+[^1]: Fun fact!
+I recently picked up and enjoyed remasters of two of these games: [Old School RuneScape](https://oldschool.runescape.com/) and [Tony Hawk's Pro Skater 1 + 2](https://en.wikipedia.org/wiki/Tony_Hawk's_Pro_Skater_1_%2B_2).

-[^1]: Note that the programme in Groningen is called Comput*ing* Science, as opposed to the [more prevalent](https://books.google.com/ngrams/graph?content=computer+science%2Ccomputing+science) Comput*er* Science.
+[^2]: Note that the programme in Groningen is called Comput*ing* Science, as opposed to the [more prevalent](https://books.google.com/ngrams/graph?content=computer+science%2Ccomputing+science) Comput*er* Science.
 Comput*ing* Science implies that it focuses on how things can be computed, whereas Comput*er* Science implies that the goal is to study computers.